Driving licence in Croatia

 The licence for any category can be obtained after finishing driving school and passing a two-stage test, the theory test and the road test, which test the prospective driver's knowledge of the rules of the road including the speed limits in Croatia.

 The minimum age to obtain a Croatian driving licence varies; for cars, it is 18 years, but the young drivers are only allowed to drive under a stricter regime until the age of 24; for some motorcycles it is 24, or 20 after two years of probation with another motorcycle licence.
-Yung motorcycle riders in order to obtain an A1 motorcycle licence need to be of the minimum age requirement of 16 in Croatia; for that licence the motorcycle must be 125cc.
+Young motorcycle riders in order to obtain an A1 motorcycle licence need to be of the minimum age requirement of 16 in Croatia; for that licence the motorcycle must be 125cc.